 Education: Master's Degree in Social Work Preferred Experience: Experience working with low income communities is preferred.
 Certification/Licensure: Licensed Master Social Work - (LMSW) in the State of Maryland

 Knowledge, Skills, and Abilities: Knowledge of best practices in the field as well as relevant federal, state, and local rules, regulations, and programs/policies utilizing proper application of diagnostic tools.
 Strong interpersonal skills; ability to effectively interact with a diverse client population using various approved interviewing techniques and consultative approaches.
 Ability to work as part of a team, as well as with individuals and/or families from diverse ethnic, racial, and social-economic backgrounds.
 Demonstrated leadership ability, effective verbal and written communication skills, and capacity for creative problem-solving, conflict resolution.
 Ability to maintain confidentiality of client information in accordance with professional standards, HIPPA (Health Information Portability & Accountability Act) and FERPA (Family Education Rights and Privacy Act) and state regulations.
 Strong written and oral community skills as well as proficiency in information technology work processing, spreadsheets, and databases.

-The Hiring Range for this position is in the high $40,000s to high $50,000s, Commensurate with education and experience.
+The Hiring Range for this position is in the high $40,000s to mid $50,000s, commensurate with education and experience.

 If accommodations are needed for a disability, please contact Human Resource Services at 410-706-2606, Monday - Friday, 8:30am - 4:30pm EST. Maryland Relay can be accessed by dialing 711 (in-state) or 1-800-735-2258.